KelianS/BrainStorm_Project/README.md

                      Try to reScan using the `Scan` button from trop right corner.
                      Make sure the robot is turned on.

-  Step two : Wait a fiew time untill your device is properly connected to your phone. (it may take a minute)
+  Step two : Wait a fiew time untill your device is properly connected to your phone. (pretty quick here)
-    If it does not : Try to restart using the button from trop right corner.
+    If it does not : Try to restart using the button from top right corner.
     If it still does not : Retry from step One.

   Step three : Turn on the bluetooth helmet and then hit `Headset` button